 Steps to follow choosing the color scheme

-Here is the short checklist of basic things to follow making solutions on general color scheme.
+Here is the short checklist of basic things to follow making solutions on the general color scheme.

 Clearly define the aim of the product

-If it is a text-driven stuff like a blog app or e-reader for example, perhaps light background will be better choice.
-Light will create the feeling of more airy and spacious screen or page and it will be easier to concentrate purely on the text.
+If it is a text-driven stuff like a blog app or e-reader for example, perhaps light background will be a better choice.
+The light will create the feeling of a more airy and spacious screen or page and it will be easier to concentrate purely on the text.

-However, if your product is visually driven and moves more round images rather than text, color scheme with dark or bright background for the interface can become an efficient solution as the colors of the images can fell deeper and the general layout if accomplished properly can get stylish and sometimes even luxury look.
+However, if your product is visually driven and moves more round images rather than text, color scheme with the dark or bright background for the interface can become an efficient solution as the colors of the images can fell deeper and the general layout, if accomplished properly, can get stylish and sometimes even luxury look.